About Corporate Culture

 There are generally four recognized types of corporate culture: Clan, adhocracy, market, and hierarchy.
 Each type has its own set of characteristics and values:

-• For instance, a clan culture emphasizes an internal focus on the involvement and participation of employees, resembling a family
+- For instance, a clan culture emphasizes internal focus on employee involvement, resembling a family environment

-• Adhocracy culture values creativity and innovation, encouraging a dynamic approach to business operations
+- Adhocracy culture (more or less the opposite of a bureaucracy culture) values creativity and innovation, encouraging a dynamic approach to business operations

 Organizational culture is the backbone of any company, influencing every aspect of how business is conducted.
 For organizations entrenched in a hierarchical culture, making the shift towards a more dynamic mix of adhocracy and market culture can be a transformative move that drives innovation and competitiveness.